merchise-autrement/odoo/openerp/service/prefork.rst

   This is different from the "accepting and then forking" cycle we see in other servers (call it simply forking).
-When "forking" is employed the parent process accepts all incoming connections and the forks children that handle that connection.
+When "forking" is employed the parent process accepts all incoming connections and then forks children that handle that connection.
 In HTTP this is rather wasteful.

-  This pre-forking implementation shares the listening socket FD in all workers.
+  This pre-forking opens the listening socket and then forks several workers children.
+This means that the listening socket FD is shared by all workers.
   All accept connections.
-Calling accept from several process makes all threads/process to block until a connection is established (the 3WHS is done).
+Calling `accept(2)`:man: from several process makes all threads/process to block until a connection is established (the 3WHS is done).
 In older Linuxes, this could lead to a `Thundering Herd`__ (this is not actually applicable since the number of workers in our case is limited